-- V. THAT funds in the amount of up to \$30,000 under the Commercial/Mixed Use Building Facade Improvement Program BE TRANSFERRED from the CIP Reserve Fund 226 to the Downtown Windsor Enhancement Strategy and CIP (#7011022) once the work is completed; - VI.
-THAT grants BE PAID to the Border Masonic Temple Association (C/O Cameron Adamson), upon completion of the improvements to the existing three (3) storey building and property located at 986 Ouellette Avenue, from Downtown Windsor Enhancement Strategy Fund (Project # 7011022) to the satisfaction of the City Planner and Chief Building Official; - VII.
-THAT should the project not be completed in two (2) years, City Council AUTHORIZE that the funds under the Commercial/Mixed Use Building Façade Improvement Grant Program for 986 Ouellette Avenue be uncommitted and made available for other applications; - VIII.
-THAT administration BE DELEGATED the authority to adjust the amounts granted to the upset costs of this Council Decision, on the basis that the total amount of all grants and funding received by Border Masonic Temple Association Limited (BMTA) by all levels of government, cannot exceed the approved eligible costs for the project.
+- I. THAT the request for incentives under the Downtown Windsor Enhancement Strategy and Community Improvement Plan (CIP) made by Roman Maev, owner of Tessonics Holding Corp. for the property located at 787 Ouellette Avenue BE APPROVED for the following programs: - Commercial/Mixed Use Building Facade Improvement Program for 50% of the eligible costs to a maximum of \$30,000 for improvements to the Ouellette Avenue and Elliott Street West facades; - II.
+THAT funds in the amount of up to \$30,000 under the Commercial/Mixed Use Building Facade Improvement Program BE TRANSFERRED from the CIP Reserve Fund 226 to the Downtown Windsor Enhancement Strategy and CIP (#7011022) once the work is completed; - III.
+THAT grants BE PAID to Roman Maev, owner of Tessonics Holding Corp., upon completion of the improvements to the existing three (3) storey building and property located at 787 Ouellette Avenue, from Downtown Windsor Enhancement Strategy Fund (Project # 7011022) to the satisfaction of the City Planner and Chief Building Official; - IV.
+THAT should the project not be completed in two (2) years, City Council AUTHORIZE that the funds under the Commercial/Mixed Use Building Façade Improvement Grant Program for 787 Ouellette be uncommitted and made available for other applications.